Back at home, I have my regular routine to keep my fitness levels up, typically gyms and dance classes.

 Important: Make sure you book any of these sports with a reputable company and don’t forget to check that your travel insurance fully covers you IF you have an accident.

 The company should have up-to-date health and safety certificates, first aiders and insurance.
 A good indication of how legit the company is will be the organisation of it ( eg. do they give a safety briefing, is there someone who speaks good English, do they get you to fill out a disclaimer form and sign a terms and conditions notice).

 Remember to check the quality of all the equipment you will be using and of course read reviews from previous customers experience.

 10. Take a plunge into the deep!

-Another activity up there with ‘my favourite ways to keep fit’.
-There are snorkelling and diving opportunities all over the World, from beautiful exotic tropical waters, to the freeze-your-tits-off Silfra dive in Iceland!
+Another activity up there with ‘my favourite ways to keep fit while backpacking’ is diving.
+There are snorkelling and diving opportunities all over the World, from beautiful exotic tropical waters, such as the Great Blue Hole to the freeze-your-tits-off Silfra dive in Iceland!

 Snorkelling can cost next to nothing, especially if you have your own mask, snorkel and fins and it can be done offshore so no need to catch a boat.
 Scuba diving, on the other hand is a lot more expensive BUT the added bonus is that you actually to see a lot more stuff.